Dover, Deal & Sandwich

 Next, time to re-fuel and rest.
 For a soothing spa, fine meal and sound sleep book Walletts Court or the White Cliffs Hotel; check into The Marquis, a boutique restaurant-with-rooms; enjoy 4-star comfort at Ramada or go all nautical at the Dover Marina Hotel.

-Don't miss Deal, with its award-winning high street, mazy smugglers' lanes and independent shops.
+Don't miss Deal in Kent with its award-winning high street, mazy smugglers' lanes and independent shops.
 Buzzing cafes and pubs sit alongside a photogenic seafront that's home to a sweeping pier and quirky maritime clock; the Timeball Tower.
 Prowl the battlements and captain's quarters at Deal Castle, then visit nearby Walmer Castle - this former command post to the Duke of Wellington even features an original pair of Wellington boots.
 At day's end sleep beside the waves at the Royal Hotel on Deal seafront.
 Deal, Kent is all you need.

 With a feast of medieval architecture, Sandwich boasts some of the best-preserved half-timbered houses in the country.
 Traditions linger too: listen out for the tolling of the curfew bell every night at 8pm.
 The Secret Gardens of Sandwich provide fragrance, tranquillity, a Lutyens house and Gertrude Jekyll design.
 Where to eat and sleep?
 Why not check into the chic Bell Hotel or a cosy B&B - or opt for great-value camping or self-catering across the District.